 |Notes:||The Taversoe Tuick is a chambered cairn built into a sloping hillside on the south side of Rousay, overlooking Wyre Sound.|

 It is a two-storeyed structure, with one chamber set on top of the other.
-There is only other other cairn of this design found in Orkney — Huntersquoy, on the island of Eday.
+There is only other other cairn of this design found in Orkney — Huntersquoy in Eday.

 The discovery, in particular the human remains within, disturbed Lady Burroughs somewhat.

-The site passed into the protection of the Ministry of Works in 1934, and, three years later, a thorough excavation took place.
+The site passed into the protection of the Ministry of Works in 1934, and, three years later, an excavation took place.

 The structure was found to have a diameter of about 9.2 metres.
 A platform made up of loose, flat stones surrounded the cairn with a clear, stone-free entrance leading up to the western side.